mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the only way to get rid of a temptation is to yield to it.*
+> *there are two ways to live: you can live as if nothing is a miracle; you can live as if everything is a miracle.*

 </div>
 <!-- quote-end -->